wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Ken:** Aaaaaghhhh... no stop it, please.

-**Jackie:** Go on Florence, throw some shade, diss him some more.
+**Gertrude:** Go on Florence, throw some shade, diss him some more.

 **Ken:** No, please, I can't take it...

-**Beatrice:** Look at his nose, you could dig for truffles with that!
+**Florence:** Look at his nose, you could dig for truffles with that!

 **Ken:** Aaaaaghhhh!